-- 1. Peer and faculty classes occasionally seek a Guest lecturer or substitute teacher.
-Possibilities include: - List what you can teach on the GTA Planning Application form; this gets distributed to GTA and all instructors. - Directly tell the instructors of classes you are interested in teaching as a guest. - Talk to a faculty member if interested in doing a 7500 Directed Teaching and establish how you will shadow, micro teach, or coach. - Consult with HTL faculty about being a Peer reviewer of a dance journal - Offer a topic to the faculty instructor for undergraduate first year and/or Senior Seminar

-- 2. Student Concerts - Choreographers selected for the concert have the opportunity to volunteer for administrative jobs: assemble program, write press release, design poster, etc. - 3.
-Search Committees - Some years Search Committees are formed and Graduate and Undergraduate representatives are sought through a call put out by the Chair.
+- 1. Peer and faculty classes occasionally seek a guest lecturer or substitute teacher.
+Possibilities include: - Directly tell the instructors of classes you are interested in teaching as a guest or substitute.
+If faculty are out on pre-approved or unexpected absence, the choice of substitute teacher is at the discretion of the faculty member who is the course instructor.
+Please build relationships with individual faculty, ask directly if you can teach a class, or part of a class, especially if you are applying for jobs and wish for a teaching reel and/or simply more experience. - Talk to a faculty member if interested in doing a 7500 Directed Teaching and establish how you will shadow, micro teach, or coach. - Consult with HTL faculty about being a peer reviewer of a dance journal - Offer a topic to the faculty instructor for undergraduate first year and/or Senior Seminar - 2.
+Student Concerts - Choreographers selected for the concert have the opportunity to volunteer for administrative jobs: assemble program, write press release, design poster, etc. - 3.
+Search Committees - Some years Search Committees are formed and graduate and undergraduate student representatives are sought through a call put out by the Chair.